Personal Health Record Mobile App and Website - LIVE and available to download

 - Goals - The information entered here will only be available for yourself to view.
 This data may also then be used for secondary use purposes.

 - Wearable Information - There is the option for you to upload information from wearable smart watches and fitness trackers, for example FitBit Apple and Garmin.
 Any information you proactively upload from your device may also then be used for secondary use purposes.

 Please Remember - information that you can add to the app will then be available for data analysis under secondary use purposes.
 At no time will the information viewed within the Personal Health Record service be passed to organisations for marketing or sales purposes or for any commercial use.

 - Personal details and demographics

-- My Health - GP test results will be shown here.
-Known allergies, family history, medical problems, lifestyle and measurements such as blood pressure will show here.
+- My Health - known allergies, family history, medical problems, lifestyle and measurements such as blood pressure will show here.
 Please note this will only be applicable if this information exists about you in your GP clinical system.